dfns/dfns-sdk-ts/README.md

 This request signature is a cryptographic proof that you and only you are making the request.
 Without it, the request would raise an Unauthorized error.

 Credentials can be one of two kinds (_check our API docs [Credential section](https://docs.dfns.co/dfns-docs/getting-started/authentication-authorization#credentials) for more details_): WebauthN Credentials or Key Credentials.
+WebauthN credentials only work in the browser.
+Key credentials can work in the browser (BrowserKeySigner) or in node (AsymmetricKeySigner).
-The two classes below support each one, their responsibility is to sign a challenge:
+The classes below support each one, their responsibility is to sign a challenge:

+#### `Browser Signer`

+The SDK exposed in `@dfns/sdk-browsersigner` implements two classes: `WebauthN` and `BrowserKeySigner`.
+`WebauthN` is highly recommended as it is the most secure option.
+The private key never leaves the authenticator and is never available to the browser.
+`BrowserKeySigner` is disouraged as the private key lives in the browser memory.
+The developer needs to come up with a secure way to load and use the private key while still keeping it secure.

-#### `WebauthN`
+##### `WebauthN`

-It is exposed in `@dfns/sdk-webauthn` package, and implements `CredentialSigner`.
+It is exposed as `WebAuthn` class, and implements `CredentialSigner`.
 It **needs to be used client-side** (on a browser, in a web-app)

 ```ts
 import { WebAuthn } from '@dfns/sdk-webauthn'